 - If desired, add in additional herbs to dough for enhanced flavors (garlic, rosemary, oregano, thyme)

-Using a stand mixer, combine the bread flour, sugar, yeast and salt in the bowl.
+Using a mixer, combine the bread flour, sugar, yeast and salt in the bowl.
 As the mixer runs, add the water and 2 tablespoons of your olive oil of choice, and beat the mixture until it forms a ball of dough.
 Gradually add additional flour if the dough is sticky, until the dough comes together in a solid ball.
 Conversely, if your dough is too dry, add more water, one tablespoon at a time.
 Scrape the dough onto a lightly floured surface and gently knead into a smooth, firm ball.

 Lightly grease a large bowl with olive oil, add the dough, cover the bowl with a clean kitchen towel or plastic wrap, and set it in a warm area for about one hour.
 Allow it to double in size.
 Turn the dough out onto a lightly floured surface and divide it into two equal pieces, then cover the pieces with a towel or plastic wrap.
 Let the dough pieces rest about 10 minutes.